5 ways to stay ‘cyber safe’ through the holidays

 Gender-expansive.
 A gender-expansive person has a wider, more flexible range of gender identity or expression than typically associated with the binary gender social construct.
 This is often used as an umbrella term when referring to young people still exploring the possibilities of their gender expression or gender identity.

 Gender-fluid.
-A gender-fluid person does not identify with a single fixed gender or has a fluid or unfixed gender identity.
+A gender-fluid person does not identify with a single fixed gender or have a fluid or unfixed gender identity.

 Nonbinary.
 A nonbinary person does not identify exclusively as a man or a woman.
 Nonbinary people may identify as being both a man and a woman, somewhere in between, or as falling completely outside these categories.

 Transgender.
 An umbrella term for people whose gender identity or expression is different from cultural expectations based on the sex they were assigned at birth.
 Being transgender does not imply any specific sexual orientation.
-Therefore, transgender people may identify as straight, gay, lesbian, bisexual, etc.
+Therefore, transgender people may identify as straight, gay, lesbian, bisexual or another orientation.

 Awareness creates understanding

-According to Dr. Bradshaw, individuals’ awareness that they might be gender-nonconforming is varied.
+Individuals’ awareness that they might be transgender or nonbinary is varied.
 Many know from a very young age that what they were assigned at birth — male or female — is not accurate to how they identify.
 Others may tend to recognize this in adolescence, especially as they enter puberty.

-And while it may seem we are hearing more about gender-nonconforming people than we have in the past, it is not likely there are now more people who identify as such.
-Like many things that are within the field of mental health, Dr. Bradshaw notes we have simply become more aware, are more open to discussing, and can more easily identify varied gender identities than in the past.
+And while it may seem we are hearing more about transgender or nonbinary people than we have in the past, it's not likely there are now more people who identify as such.

 Responding to a gender-nonconforming identity

-While not all gender-nonconforming or transgender people transition — which is the process that some people undergo to live more fully as their true gender — many find it is an important step to decrease discomfort and increase well-being.
+While not all transgender people transition — which is the process that some people undergo to live more fully as their true gender — many find it's an important step to decrease discomfort and increase well-being.
 Transitioning can include a combination of social, physical, medical and legal changes.

-Bri Dubose, a registered nurse and Lean Six Sigma Black Belt who has worked at Sharp since 2011, has three sons, one who transitioned.
-Her best advice for people with a loved one who is gender-nonconforming is to strive to create moments of “gender euphoria.”
-This is defined by some as enjoyment or satisfaction caused by a correlation between a person’s gender identity and physical characteristics or the joy felt in positive social experiences, such as when one is gendered, or identified, correctly.
+Bri DuBose, a registered nurse and Lean Six Sigma Black Belt who has worked at Sharp since 2011, has three sons, one who transitioned.
+Her best advice for people with a loved one who is nonbinary or transgender is to strive to create moments of “gender euphoria.”
+This is defined by some as enjoyment or satisfaction caused by a correlation between a person’s gender identity and physical characteristics, or the joy felt in positive social experiences, such as when one is gendered, or identified, correctly.

 “These moments can be sparked by calling someone by the correct pronoun or name without prompting or by introducing yourself by your pronouns to create safety,” DuBose says.
 “If you aren’t sure what their correct name or pronoun is, ask.
-Simply acknowledging their uniqueness, creating an environment built on inclusion, and honoring diversity goes a long way.”
+Simply acknowledging their uniqueness creates an environment built on inclusion and diversity and goes a long way.”

 Learn about LGBTQ+ Friendly Care at Sharp; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.